-|Botanical Name||Cytisus spp. and Genista spp.|
+|Botanical Name||Cytisus spp., Genista spp.|

-|Mature Size||6 to 8 ft. tall, 5 to 6 ft. wide|
+|Mature Size||6-8 ft. tall, 5-6 ft. wide|

-|Soil pH||Acidic, Neutral, Alkaline|
+|Soil pH||Acidic, neutral, alkaline|

-|Toxicity||Toxic to pets|
+|Toxicity||Toxic to humans, toxic to pets|

 Broom Plant Care

 Water regularly for the first few months if there is not enough rainfall to keep the soil moist.
 Maintain moisture in its first year to establish roots.
-Give one inch of water each week during its first summer and during heat or drought.
+Give an inch of water each week during its first summer and during heat or drought.
 Let the soil dry out between waterings.

-Sweet broom benefits from habitual watering if the location is dry and the soil is poor.
+Broom benefits from habitual watering if the location is dry and the soil is poor.

 Temperature and Humidity

-Sweet broom performs best in conditions that would cause many other flowering shrubs to fail.
+Broom performs best in conditions that would cause many other flowering shrubs to fail.
 It will bloom as early as late winter and through the early spring months in the cool temperatures of USDA Zones 8-10.
 Temperatures between 35 and 60 degrees Fahrenheit during the autumn and winter months encourage blooming.

-Apply a two-inch-thick layer of lightweight shredded bark mulch to keep the roots cool and the soil moist.
+Apply a 2-inch layer of lightweight shredded bark mulch to keep the roots cool and the soil moist.
 This will also provide a layer of insulation against the hot summer sun.
 Make sure the mulch doesn't touch the base.

-- Cytisus scoparius (common broom or Scotch broom) puts on a long show of yellow flowers on its five-foot-tall reach from May to June.
-Modern hybrids offer a wide range of colors.
-'Andreanus' has deep brown red and yellow flowers.
+- Cytisus scoparius (common broom, Scotch broom) puts on a long show of yellow flowers on its 5-foot reach from May to June.
+There are several cultivars of the species.
 'Cornish Cream' has ivory cream and yellow flowers.
 'Goldfinch' is crimson and yellow with pink and yellow wings.
 'Killiney Red' is a smaller, compact variety with red blooms.
 'Burkwoodii' reaches between 5 and 7 feet tall, with crimson flowers in late spring.

 Genista Plant Varieties